oprypin/crsfml/gitbook/graphics-view.md

 world_pos = window.map_pixel_to_coords(pixel_pos, window.view)
 ```

 By default, `map_pixel_to_coords` uses the current view.
-If you want to convert the coordinates using view which is not the active one, you can pass it as an additional argument to the function.
+If you want to convert the coordinates using view which is not the active one, you can pass it as an additional argument to the method.

-The opposite, converting world coordinates to pixel coordinates, is also possible with the `map_coords_to_pixel` function.
+The opposite, converting world coordinates to pixel coordinates, is also possible with the `map_coords_to_pixel` method.